SJECollins/pixels-arcade/README.md

 Anyway, that'll keep me awake tonight, but for now I'm done.
 I'll come back and finish styling another day.

+## Anagram Game
+24/07
+I haven't updated this in a few weeks.
+I just finished my PP3 for CI this morning (or at least until my mentor meeting tomorrow) and figured I'd update this project with something simple.

+I don't know where exactly I got the idea for an anagram, but the basics of it turned out to be fairly straightforward.
+I have a few categories of words in lists.
+The pickAnagram function chooses a random number then if/else statements select a category based on the random number and also saves the category title to display on screen.
+The function then selects a random word from the chosen category.
+The random word gets passed to the scramble function and the scrambled word gets displayed on screen.
+THEN, theres a function that compares the random word with the user input.
+If the player gets 5 right in a row, they win.
+But if they get one wrong they lose.

+I'd like to fine tune this so you can't get the same category multiple times.
+It's tricky.
+I'm still working on that.
+Overall the game needs to be styled more.
+And I'd like to display the correct word in the round display - that should be easy.
+AND I think it would be fun to have an option to play against a timer.
+I haven't thought that one through yet, but it's on the list.

+Not super impressive, but not a bad Sunday afternoon.
+And I learned a little about user inputs in JS, which was interesting after doing a whole Python project that involved user inputs in the terminal.

 ## 02/07

 Submitted smaller arcade project based on this idea for PP2 to CI on 30/06.